LaunchCodeEducation/data-analysis-curriculum/content/data-and-variables/reading/vales-and-data-types/_index.md

 {{% /notice %}}

 Remember not to put commas or spaces in your integers, no matter how big they are.
-Also revisit what we said in the chapter [How Programs Work]({{% relref "../../../how-programs-work/reading/_index.md" %}}) programming languages can be strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.

 ## Type Systems